Western New York prepares for up to 4 feet of lake-effect snow | Science-Environment

 Western New York prepares for up to 4 feet of lake-effect snow

-Snow could fall at the rate of 3 inches (8 cm) an hour in some locations to the south and east of the two Great Lakes starting late on Thursday, said Liz Jurkowski, a meteorologist with the National Weather Service in Buffalo.
+Snowfall rates of 3 inches (8 cm) an hour were forecast in some locations to the south and east of the two Great Lakes starting late on Thursday, said Liz Jurkowski, a meteorologist with the National Weather Service in Buffalo.
 The squalls could persist through Sunday, creating sporadic bursts of intense snowfall along narrow bands.

-Up to 4 feet (1.2 meters) of lake-effect snow could bury parts of Western New York and other states by the end of the weekend, forecasters said on Thursday, paralyzing the city of Buffalo and other areas downwind of Lake Erie and Lake Ontario.
-Snow could fall at the rate of 3 inches (8 cm) an hour in some locations to the south and east of the two Great Lakes starting late on Thursday, said Liz Jurkowski, a meteorologist with the National Weather Service in Buffalo.
+An early winter storm could bury parts of western New York state in up to 4 feet (1.2 meters) of snow by late this weekend, forecasters said on Thursday, and paralyze the city of Buffalo and other areas downwind of Lake Erie and Lake Ontario.
+Snowfall rates of 3 inches (8 cm) an hour were forecast in some locations to the south and east of the two Great Lakes starting late on Thursday, said Liz Jurkowski, a meteorologist with the National Weather Service in Buffalo.

 "This is considered an extreme weather event.
 That means it is dangerous.
-It is life threatening," she said at a press briefing.
+It is life threatening," she told a press briefing.
 By Thursday morning, snow squalls already carpeted parts of New York southeast of Lake Erie with 10 inches of snow.

 "The heavy stuff is expected to start by 10 p.m. tonight," Jurkowski said.
 "It will be hard for the snow plows to even keep up with.
 It's potentially paralyzing snow."
 Visibility is expected to drop to zero, creating "white-out" conditions and making travel nearly impossible.